Next event in:

 The child tax credit can still be claimed by U.S. citizens living abroad, provided the child has a valid SSN.
 You must file your tax return differently than in the U.S. You can’t claim the refundable portion if you claim the foreign-earned income exclusion.

-It may still be possible to receive a refund if the foreign income exclusion isn’t claimed and the foreign tax credit is claimed instead.
-From now until 2025, the refundable portion of the tax credit is raised to $1,600.
+It may still be possible to receive a refund if the foreign income exclusion isn’t claimed and the foreign tax credit is.

 Streamlined Filing Procedure